Exodus-Privacy/website/content/post/retour-sur-notre-rencontre-avec-la-cnil.en.md

 * legal obstacles;
 * the evolution of the platform;
 * the help that the CNIL could give us;
-* the directions for the future ...
+* the directions for the future…

 Many questions focused on the operation of the platform, in particular on a possible peer review to validate the operation of εxodus (potentially by INRIA), in particular to eliminate any suspicion of false positives.
 Completeness (a complete and up-to-date list) of trackers is a much more difficult challenge, as the number of players in the field continues to grow.
 One of the key points that was clarified was the distinction between on-board "tracker" and active on-board "tracker", especially since there is no evidence that a tracker inactive at time _T_ is not at _T + 1_.
 It is difficult to give a ruling for legal reasons in France (in particular because of decompilation, which is prohibited).